EENI - Business School.

 Subject (Course): The Mesoamerica Project (ex-Plan

 - Introduction to the Mesoamerica Project.

 - Background: ex-Plan Puebla Panama.

-- Mesoamerican countries: Belize, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua,
+- Mesoamerican countries: Belize, Colombia, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Panama.

 - Transport and telecommunications in the Mesoamerican region

 - Case Study: International Network of Mesoamerican Highways and the Pacific corridor.

 The objectives of the subject “Mesoamerica Project” are as follows: